brad-kolb/comparative_effect_thrombectomy/doc/analysis.md

 be used to derive rigorous yet easily interpretable conclusions about what the current landscape of stroke thrombectomy trials imply for real-world patient care scenarios.
-Under this analysis, thrombectomy is expected to have a substantial positive effect on the probability of functional independence in a new trial, but this impact varies by stroke type, and the absolute probability of functional independence is still low, especially for large core stroke.
+Under this analysis, thrombectomy is expected to have a positive effect on the probability of functional independence in a new trial, but the clinical impact of this effect varies by stroke type, and the absolute probability of functional independence is still low, especially for large core stroke.

 # Key Points